-Groups menu entry on the CCM Dashboard
+Groups menu entry on the Chocolatey Central Management Dashboard

 The All Computers (Automatic Group)